-Warts (verrucae) are small skin growths caused by any of 100 or more related human papillomaviruses.
+Warts are caused by human papillomaviruses.

 Common warts (also called verrucae vulgaris), which almost everyone gets, are firm growths that usually have a rough surface.
 They are round or irregularly shaped; are light gray, yellow, brown, or gray-black; and are usually less than 1/2 inch (about 1 centimeter) across.
 Generally, they appear on areas that are frequently injured, such as the knees, face, fingers, and elbows.
 Common warts may spread to surrounding skin.

 Plantar and palmar warts tend to be hard and flat, with a rough surface and well-defined boundaries.
-They are often tender and can be very painful when standing or walking, which puts pressure on plantar warts.
+They are often tender, and plantar warts can be very painful when standing or walking, which puts pressure on them.
 Warts may appear on the top of the foot or on the toes, where they are usually raised and fleshier.
 Warts are often gray or brown and have a small black center.
-Unlike corns and calluses, plantar warts tend to bleed from many tiny spots, like pinpoints, when a doctor shaves or cuts the surface away with a knife.
+Unlike corns and calluses Corns and Calluses Corns are hard cone-shaped bumps of skin commonly found on the top surface of the smaller toes, particularly over a joint.
+Calluses are broader, flat thickenings of the skin usually located... read more , plantar warts tend to bleed from many tiny spots, like pinpoints, when a doctor shaves or cuts the surface away with a knife.

 Flat warts, which are more common among children and young adults, usually appear in groups as smooth, flat-topped, yellow-brown, pink, or flesh-colored spots, most frequently on the face and tops of the hands.
 They can also develop along scratch marks.
 The beard area in men and the legs in women are also common locations for flat warts, where they may be spread by shaving.
 This type of wart typically causes no symptoms but is usually difficult to treat.